 “If you can invest for the long haul and ignore the roller coaster, an ETF is a good place to start,” Moyer said.

 “The biggest thing you can do as a small investor is know yourself,” Moyer said.
 “If you are an entrepreneurial spirit, then that money is probably best spent on investing in you and your ideas to make money.”

 You can actually start a business with less than $500 to invest.
 Plenty of investment ideas and options are available for starting a blog with little to no money, and you can potentially start making some additional income immediately.

 Even if you don’t have $500 to start investing, there are other creative, small business ideas you can come up with: offer dog walking services, car detailing, child care or lawn maintenance.
 Each of these small businesses will have various initial expenses, but most could be easily started by creating business cards and a few fliers.
 Also, many websites, like TaskRabbit and Craigslist, are great for helping you earn side income.

 Another one of the small-investment business ideas available is peer-to-peer lending, also referred to as P2P or social lending.
 This direct method of debt financing lets individuals borrow and lend money independently, without having to go through an official financial institution.

 Through sites like Lending Club and Prosper, you can lend money to people who want to consolidate their debts, make home improvements, finance a car, pay for medical expenses and more.
 You’ll get monthly payments toward the principal and interest as borrowers repay their loans.
-According to Lending Club, as of July 2016, the rate of solid returns to Lending Club investors was between 5.20 and 8.82 percent.
+According to Lending Club, the rate of solid returns to Lending Club investors was between 5 and 7 percent, as of June 6, 2017.